wbcmedia/wbcmedia.github.io/draft.md

 **_Cicely_** : Nothing Clive.
 You HAVE no talent!

-- Mrs Tripps ushers the bedsheet ghosts offstage
-- Gerald & Geraldine leave stage right
+- Cicely storms off stage right
+- Hildegaard and Norman follow her
+- Lord Naff leaves after looking for sympathy from the audience
 - Gideon arrives and sees Mrs Tripps
 - Section B